Easy Panko Chicken with Lemon Cream Sauce

 - 1 Pinch Fresh Black Pepper

-- In one last dish place the panko, zest and parmesan cheese.
+- In one last dish place the panko, lemon zest and parmesan cheese.

 - Place the chicken between two pieces of plastic wrap or a ziploc bag and pound to 1/4 inch thick.

 - Heat a skillet over medium-low heat and add 1 tablespoon of olive oil and 1 tablespoon of butter.

 - Add two breasts at a time to the skillet and cook 3-4 minutes per side or until golden and cooked through, adding more oil and butter to the pan as needed.

 - Add the flour and whisk vigorously.
 Everything will come together in a clump.
 Continue to whisk for an additional 30 seconds to 1 minute to cook out the flour-y taste.